Thermobaric weapon: Mechanism

-Most conventional explosives consist of a fuel–oxidiser premix, but thermobaric weapons consist only of fuel and as a result are significantly more energetic than conventional explosives of equal weight.
-Their reliance on atmospheric oxygen makes them unsuitable for use under water, at high altitude, and in adverse weather.
+Most conventional explosives consist of a fuel–oxidizer premix, where the oxygen needed to sustain the combustion is present inside the mix.
+By contrast, thermobaric weapons consist only of fuel and as a result are significantly more energetic than conventional explosives of equal weight.
+Their reliance on atmospheric oxygen makes them unsuitable for use underwater, at high altitude, and in adverse weather.
 They are, however, considerably more effective when used in enclosed spaces such as tunnels, buildings, and non-hermetically sealed field fortifications (foxholes, bunkers).

 The initial explosive charge detonates as it hits its target, opening the container and dispersing the fuel mixture as a cloud.
 The typical blast wave of a thermobaric weapon lasts significantly longer than that of a conventional explosive.

 In contrast to an explosive that uses oxidation in a confined region to produce a blast front emanating from a single source, a thermobaric flame front accelerates to a large volume, which produces pressure fronts within the mixture of fuel and oxidant and then also in the surrounding air.

-Thermobaric explosives apply the principles underlying accidental unconfined vapor cloud explosions, which include those from dispersions of flammable dusts and droplets.
-Such dust explosions happened most often in flour mills and their storage containers, grain bins (corn silos etc.), and earlier in coal mines, prior to the 20th century.
-Accidental unconfined vapor cloud explosions now happen most often in partially or completely empty oil tankers, refinery tanks, and vessels, such as the Buncefield fire in the United Kingdom in 2005, where the blast wave woke people 150 km from its centre.
+Thermobaric explosives apply the principles underlying accidental unconfined vapor cloud explosions, which include those from dispersion of flammable dusts and droplets.
+Such dust explosions happened most often in flour mills and their storage containers, grain bins (such as wheat and corn silos), and earlier in coal mines, prior to the 20th century.
+More recent unconfined vapor cloud explosions happen most often in partially or completely empty oil tankers, refinery tanks, and vessels, such as the Buncefield fire in the United Kingdom in 2005, where the blast wave woke people 150 km from its center.

-A typical weapon consists of a container packed with a fuel substance, the centre of which has a small conventional-explosive "scatter charge".
-Fuels are chosen on the basis of the exothermicity of their oxidation, ranging from powdered metals, such as aluminium or magnesium, to organic materials, possibly with a self-contained partial oxidant.
+A typical weapon consists of a container packed with a fuel substance, the center of which has a small conventional-explosive "scatter charge".
+Fuels are chosen on the basis of the exothermicity of their oxidation, ranging from powdered metals, such as aluminum or magnesium, to organic materials, possibly with a self-contained partial oxidant.
 The most recent development involves the use of nanofuels.